nbellini/nbellini.github.io/Pseudocode.md

 ## Assets

 ### General
-Now I just get to start messing around importing assets for my business start-up.
+Now I just need to start messing around importing assets for my business start-up.

 Having a lot of fun so far, renamed the title and am working on adding a background photo to the website.
 I'm also gathering our assets such as examples of work, images, a logo for the group, and pictures of the team!